-As with all food additives, for an LNCS to be approved, the applicants must present to the food safety body a comprehensive safety database relevant to the proposed use of the ingredient and in accordance with the requirements published by the relevant food safety authority (EFSA 2012; FDA, 2018).
-To determine the safety of an additive, the authorities thoroughly review and assess data on the chemistry, kinetics and metabolism of the substance, the proposed uses and exposure assessment, as well as extensive toxicological studies (Barlow, 2009).
+As with all food additives, for an LNCS to be approved, the applicants must present to the food safety body a comprehensive safety dossier relevant to the proposed use of the ingredient and in accordance with the requirements published by the relevant food safety authority (EFSA 2012; FDA, 2018).
+To determine the safety of LNCS, the authorities thoroughly review and assess data on the chemistry, kinetics and metabolism of the substance, the proposed uses, exposure assessment, extensive toxicological studies, as well as data from observational research and controlled clinical trials in a weight of evidence (WoE) approach (EFSA, 2020; EFSA 2023).
 The safety assessment process is based on independent expert review of the collective research.
 Only when there is strong evidence of no safety concern is a food additive permitted for use in foods.